 Stock Comparison

-In this section, I will analyze the stock price movements of Ur-Energy Inc. (URG) and Uranium Royalty Corp.
-(UROY) over the past year, focusing on key price dynamics and trends.
+In this analysis, I will examine the stock price movements of Ur-Energy Inc. (URG) and Uranium Royalty Corp.
+(UROY) over the past year, highlighting key price dynamics and trading patterns.

 Trend Analysis